DeepLearningMed/ViralPnumonia_CXR_Analysis/README.md

 # Differentiation of COVID-19 from other types of viral pneumonia and severity scoring on baseline chest radiographs: comparison of deep learning with multi-reader evaluation
 This repository hosts the code for a comprehensive deep learning-based analysis of chest X-rays (CXR) for detecting COVID-19 baseline CXRs from other viral pneumonia and normal cases, and predicting the severity score of COVID-19 CXRs.
-## Research information
-* Codes/material supporting the manuscript titled "Differentiation of COVID-19 from other types of viral pneumonia and severity scoring on baseline chest radiographs: comparison of deep learning with multi-reader evaluation", Revisions submitted to PLOS ONE, April 2025.
+## Research information: Codes/material supporting the manuscript titled "Differentiation of COVID-19 from other types of viral pneumonia and severity scoring on baseline chest radiographs: comparison of deep learning with multi-reader evaluation", Revisions submitted to PLOS ONE, April 2025.
 * Authors: Nastaran Enshaei1, Arash Mohammadi1, Farnoosh Naderkhani1, Nick Daneman2, Rawan Abu Mughli3, Reut Anconina3, Ferco H. Berger3, Robert Andrew Kozak4, Samira Mubareka5, Ana Maria Villanueva Campos3, Keshav Narang3, Thayalasuthan Vivekanandan3, Adrienne Kit Chan2, Philip Lam2, Nisha Andany2, Anastasia Oikonomou3*
 * 1	Concordia Institute for Information Systems Engineering, Concordia University, Montreal, QC, Canada
 * 2	Division of Infectious Diseases, Department of Medicine, Sunnybrook Health Sciences Centre, University of Toronto